 1. Recruitment and organization of volunteers for outreach events.

 2. Internal publicity about our mission partners, our involvement with them, and their needs.

 3. Recommendation of recipients for Redeemer's Outreach Grants and recipients for the All-Parish Christmas and Easter Offerings.

 Pilgrim Africa is a Christian relief organization created in 2004 as a response to the tragedy of more than a million Ugandans of the Northeastern (Teso) Region driven from their homes by the Lord’s Resistance Arm.

-St. Stephen's is an Episcopal mission church in the South End which provides many needed services for the neighborhood people including an after-school program, a summer enrichment camp, a food pantry and lunches.
-The after-school program supports 185 youth during the school year and its B-SAFE summer camp provides a safe place for 540 young people during the summer.
+St. Stephen's is an Episcopal mission church in Boston's South End neighborhood providing services including an after-school program, a summer enrichment camp, a food pantry and lunches (check out this video of Rev. Mike discussing the food donations to St. Stephen's) .
+The after-school program (B-READY) supports 185 youth during the school year and its B-SAFE summer camp provides a safe place for 540 young people during the summer.

 FUELFUEL is a food drive to provide weekend food for students who rely on free or reduced-price breakfasts and lunches at school during the week.
 FUEL is working with six Newton elementary and middle schools and Newton North High School as well as St. Stephen's B-SAFE after-school program and the Epiphany School.

 Common cathedral (Ecclesia Ministries, Inc.) is an outdoor congregation, housed and un-housed, sharing God’s love through community, pastoral care, creative expression, and worship on Boston Common.
 We are non-proselytizing and ecumenical.
 We welcome and support all people.